jsmithdev/diir/README.md

 npm i -g diir
 ```

-Lists directories where you run it
+Lists sub-directories based on where you run

-Fuzzy search to navigate to sub directories
+Fuzzy search to navigate to deeper sub directories or options

-Added to directory choices are:
+Options include:

-Back- to go back
+- Back - to go back

-Functions- to run functions
+- Functions - to run functions

-Functions include
+Functions include:

-Code - open in vs code
+- Code - open in vs code
-Quit - quit diir
+- Quit - quit diir

 Still WIP @0.0.2